Abbott English Honors Program

 • Discuss your ideas with a potential thesis Director.

-• Attend the spring Honors Information session.
+• Attend one of the spring Honors Information sessions.

-• A maximum two-page (double-spaced) topic proposal plus a working bibliography
+• A maximum two-page (double-spaced) topic proposal plus a working bibliography.

 • The appropriate Honors application form.